emilygv/emilyvernon.com/_posts/2017-01-16-recognising-and-repairing-tribalism-in-companies.md

 title: Recognising and Repairing Tribalism in Companies
 category: Career development
 image: "http://farm1.staticflickr.com/761/32108913900_8fd4cb07f1_b.jpg"
+further_reading:
+    - The Effect of Company Politics on Creative People
+    - What it Means to Work for a Brand
+    - Your Leadership Training Starts Now
 ---
 **Company structures mimic society.
 Both promote greater visions, while humming along to today’s theories on leading and unifying individuals.
 Within companies we work in smaller teams that many of us consider family.
 However, our loyalty to our department can insulate us from other perspectives and priorities.
 By understanding the signals of tribalism within organisations, their unfavorable consequences can be mitigated by any employee.**